Antoine Brumel: Motets, chansons, and instrumental music

 Brumel also wrote numerous motets, chansons, and some instrumental music.
 His style in these also evolved throughout his life, with his earlier works showing the irregular lines and rhythmic complexity of the Ockeghem generation, while the later ones used the smooth imitative polyphony of the Josquin style as well as the homophonic textures of the current Italian composers of popular songs (for example Tromboncino, who was in Ferrara at the same time as Brumel).
 One peculiar feature of Brumel's style is that sometimes he uses very quick syllabic declamation in chordal writing, anticipating the madrigalian fashion of later in the 16th century.
 This appears sometimes in the "Credo" sections of his masses – logically, since that section has the longest text, and if set similarly to the other sections to the mass, it can be disproportionately long.

 After Josquin des Prez, Brumel is considered one of the greatest composers of his generation.
 During his life, Ottaviano Petrucci published a book of his masses, and a number of other composers wrote pieces commemorating him after his death.
-His impressive 12-voice Missa et ecce terræ motus survives from a part-book in Munich of 1570, long after his death, evidently used for performances by Lassus.
+His impressive 12-voice Missa et ecce terræ motus survives from a part-book used for performance by Lassus in Munich around 1570, long after Brumel's death.